 Pants are to be appropriately fitted to the student.
 Overly large or baggy pants are not permitted.
 Underwear may not show.

-Middle School Exception: 7th and 8th grade may also wear KHAKI pants, shorts, and skorts.
-Khaki pants and shorts MUST be purchased from one of our two approved providers (Dennis Uniform or JC Penney and must be khaki, not dark khaki).
+Middle School Only Exception: 7th and 8th grade may also wear khaki pants, shorts, and skorts.
+Khaki pants and shorts MUST be purchased from one of our two approved providers (Dennis Uniform or JC Penney, and must be khaki, not dark khaki).
 The khaki skort must be or match the one provided by Dennis Uniforms.
-NO OTHER BRAND/COLOR OF KHAKI PANTS OR SHORTS ARE PERMITTED.
+NO OTHER BRAND/COLOR OF KHAKI PANTS, SHORTS, OR SKORTS ARE PERMITTED.
 Dennis Uniforms and JC Penney are the only suppliers for permitted khakis (MS only).

-Polo style knit shirts, turtlenecks and mock turtlenecks (11/10/11) in the following school colors are acceptable: Navy, White, Forrest Green, Pale Yellow and Light Blue.
+Polo style knit shirts, turtlenecks and mock turtlenecks (11/10/11) in the following school colors are acceptable: navy, white, forest green, pale yellow, and light blue.